Laura Asadauskaitė

-Laura Asadauskaitė-Zadneprovskienė (born 28 February 1984) is a Lithuanian modern pentathlete.
-She is a two-time Olympic medallist, having won the gold medal at the 2012 Summer Olympics in London with an Olympic record score, as well as winning the silver in Tokyo at the 2020 Summer Olympics.
-She is a three-time European Champion (2012, 2015, 2016) and a World Champion in pentathlon, having claimed the title in 2013.
+Laura Asadauskaitė-Zadneprovskienė (born 28 February 1984) is a Lithuanian former modern pentathlete.
+She won the gold medal at the 2012 Summer Olympics in London with a then Olympic record score, and silver in Tokyo at the 2020 Summer Olympics.
+She is a three-time European Champion (2012, 2015, 2016) and was once individual World Champion in pentathlon, having claimed the title in 2013.
 She has been a member of the Seimas (Parliament of Lithuania) since 2024.

 Career

 Asadauskaitė took part in her first Olympics at the 2008 Summer Olympics in Beijing, where she finished 15th overall.
 Asadauskaitė did not compete at all in 2010 after she became a mother for the first time, but became world number one in the modern pentathlon in May 2012.
 She won Olympic gold at the 2012 Summer Olympics, ahead of British athlete Samantha Murray and Yane Marques of Brazil.
 Her total score in the event of 5,408 points set a new Olympic record.

 Asadauskaitė became world champion for the first time in 2013, winning the gold medal at the 2013 World Modern Pentathlon Championships, with a total of 5,312 points.
 In 2016, Asadauskaitė won her third gold medal at the European Modern Pentathlon Championships, having previously won it in 2012 and 2015.

 In 2021, Asadauskaitė won Lithuania's first medal of the 2020 Summer Olympics in Tokyo, with a silver medal behind British competitor Kate French.
 In the five-discipline event, she set an Olympic record of 12 minutes, 1.01 seconds in the final running event.